cap-js/docs/node.js/cds-test.md

 #### .chai {.property}

 This getter provides access to the [*chai*](https://www.chaijs.com) library, preconfigured with the [chai-subset](https://www.chaijs.com/plugins/chai-subset/) and [chai-as-promised](https://www.chaijs.com/plugins/chai-as-promised/) plugins.
 These plugins contribute the `containSubset` and `eventually` APIs, respectively.
-The getter is essentially implemented like this:
+The getter is implemented like this:

 ```js
 get chai() {